spryker/spryker-docs/docs/scos/dev/features/202108.0/company-account/company-account-feature-overview/business-on-behalf-overview.md

 title: Business on Behalf overview
 description: Business on behalf allows having multiple company users per customer account with a possibility to select one company user to be a default user.
 originalLink: https://documentation.spryker.com/2021080/docs/business-on-behalf-overview
+originalArticleId: 1963b84f-b12b-4148-97e4-d10d7366905e
 redirect_from:
   - /2021080/docs/business-on-behalf-overview
   - /2021080/docs/en/business-on-behalf-overview
+  - /docs/business-on-behalf-overview
+  - /docs/en/business-on-behalf-overview
 ---

-Every [business unit](https://documentation.spryker.com/docs/business-unit-management) includes some company users that have specific permissions within this business unit.
+Every [business unit](https://documentation.spryker.com/2021080/docs/business-unit-management) includes some company users that have specific permissions within this business unit.
 The *Business on Behalf* feature allows having multiple company users per customer account with a possibility to select one company user to be a default user.
 This default user can switch between the assigned business units.

 For example, as a shop owner, you might have a financial manager in your company, who, for audit purposes, should be able to access company business units' accounts to check their order histories, shopping lists, etc.